cge-tubingens/IDEAL-GENOM-QC/README.md

                              --file_folders <path to paths.JSON>
                              --steps <path to steps.JSON>
                              --pca-first <true or false>
+                             --use-kingship <true or false>
 ```

 The first three parameters are the path to the three configuration files.
-The fourth
+The fourth and fifth parameters are used to control the pipeline behavior.

 ## Docker Container

 With the `Dockerfile` one can create a Docker container for the pipeline.
 Notice that the container needs to intereact with physical files.
 Then, we recommend the usage of the following command:

 ```
-docker run -v <path to project folder>:/data <docker_container_name>:<tag> --path_params <relative path to parameters.JSON> --file_folders <relative path to paths.JSON> --steps <relative path to steps.JSON> --pca-first false
+docker run -v <path to project folder>:/data <docker_image_name>:<tag> --path_params <relative path to parameters.JSON> --file_folders <relative path to paths.JSON> --steps <relative path to steps.JSON> --pca-first false --use-kingship false
 ```

+It is important to remark that the path to the files in `paths.JSON` must be relative to their location inside `data` folder in the Docker container.